 'Abd al-Malik opened the Dome of the Rock to Jews and Christians:

-Abd al-Malik ibn Marwan in the 7th century based the building of the Dome of the Rock on Ezekiel’s prophecy.
+Abd al-Malik ibn Marwan in the 7th century based the building of the Dome of the Rock upon Ezekiel’s prophecy.

-During the time of 'Abd al-Malik, the Dome of the Rock was opened to the public solely on Mondays and Thursdays; on the other days only the attendants entered.
+During the time of 'Abd al-Malik, the Dome of the Rock was opened to the public solely on Mondays and Thursdays; on the other days only the attendants (Levite in Hebrew means attendant) entered.
+These attendants immersed in a bath and purified themselves, changed their clothing, burnt incense and anointed the Rock with all kinds of perfumes.
 Prayers were held after incense was burnt.
 Ten gatekeepers were responsible for each gate.
+During 'Abd ai-Malik's reign, the Dome was coated with gold, and the Rock was surrounded by an ebony balustrade, behind which-between the pillars-hung curtains woven with gold.
 Jews and Christians were employed in different services on the Haram: they cleaned the Haram, made glass for the lamps and for goblets, and prepared wicks for the Menorah.
 They were exempted from the Jizya and passed on these tasks as inheritance… (see AI-Wisiti, pp. 43-44, the tradition of the Jerusalem family of 'Abd al-Rahaman. from Raja' and Yazid)